kapilpendse/infantcribcamera/README.md

 * sudo ln -s /home/pi/deviceSDK/linux_mqtt_openssl/sample_apps/aidoorlock/ifdown.sh /etc/network/if-down.d/aidoorlock

 ## Demo Suggestions ##
 The easiest way to run this demo is on a Mac with macOS Sierra.
 This is easy, portable and you don't need to setup a Raspberry Pi with all its accessories.
-Simply follow the setup instructions above, run `aidoorlock` and then open "doorbell.html" in a browser.
+Simply follow the setup instructions above, run `./aidoorlock` and then run `./doorbell` in another terminal window.
+The `doorbell` program publishes a message to an AWS IoT topic to simulate the pressing of an AWS IoT Button (see below), and the `aidoorlock` receives the message and the magic begins.

 If you are feeling more adventurous, you can use an AWS IoT Button instead of the virtual doorbell (doorbell.html).
 You will have to configure an AWS IoT Button in your account, setup the Lambda function 'iotButtonDoorbellPressed.py', and add a rule for the button so that it invokes the 'iotButtonDoorbellPressed.py' Lambda function.